solidi/learning-notes/interviews/technical-knowledge.md

 24. "Business speaks one language."
 25. "User stories are reminders for conversations."
 26. "Organize by concept, not by type."
+27. "There are no adults in the room, only people trying their best."

 ## What is a database index?